vanlang/Cezerin3/CONTRIBUTING.md

+All these rules are on place to keep all concise so anybody can understand them clearly, And these rules could be changed if there are better ways to do them (Make an issue for this and will be checked if it's acceptable by community), We are also embracers of new technology,

 - The .prettierrc can't be changed unless theirs much cleaner settings,
 - JavaScript must follow camel case,
 - W3 Standards at https://www.w3.org/standards/ should be followed,